Springe direkt zu Inhalt

 I. Comparative State Activity

-Databases, ongoing projects and recent publications
+Databases, current projects and publications

 II.
-Conflict in the EU multi-level system
+Conflict in the EU Multi-Level System

-Databases, ongoing projects and recent publications
+Databases, current projects and publications

 The project "The European Parliament as an arena of contestation?" investigates conflict within the European Parliament.
 We ask when Eurosceptic MEPs vote along party lines and when they vote according to national interests, and which issues are discussed in a particularly aggressive and provocative manner.
 The project was carried out together with Tanja Börzel, Philipp Broniecki and Lukas Obholzer and is part of the Cluster of Excellence 'Contestations of the Liberal Script'.
 More information can be found on the project homepage.